isaac-chung/isaac-chung.github.io/blog/2024-03-24-rag-eval-and-observability/index.md

 Fight the urge of treating the RAG system as a black box.
 Use a structured approach to evaluate your RAG system in terms of performance and other requirements like latency by adding observability and using evaluation tools.

 ## Further Reading
-- Catch this talk on ["Transcend the Knowledge Barriers in RAG"](https://pycon.lt/2024/talks/HFXHRV) at PyCon Lithuania
+- Catch this talk on ["Transcend the Knowledge Barriers in RAG"](https://pycon.lt/2024/talks/HFXHRV) at PyCon Lithuania to understand how each RAG component works under the hood.
 - [12 RAG Pain points](https://towardsdatascience.com/12-rag-pain-points-and-proposed-solutions-43709939a28c)